The cost of building a successful loyalty program

 ROI = (net gains – total investment) / total investment x 100.

-Average costs of setting up a loyalty program
+Calculating the costs of a loyalty program

 It’s important to acknowledge that there is no one-size-fits-all approach to a loyalty program.
 The beauty of retention strategies lies in their scalability, and you can start small and build a program that grows alongside your business.
 There are plenty of low-cost options to get the wheels turning and set the stage for future expansion!